kholoddv/cryptography_for_developers/README.md

-# Project for Tasks from course Cryptography for Developers
+# Project for Tasks from Course Cryptography for Developers

 ## Tasks